seatsio/seatsio-dotnet/README.md

 }
 ```

-Note: `listAll()` returns an iterator, which under the hood calls the seats.io API to fetch charts page by page.
+Note: `listAll()` returns an IEnumerable`, which under the hood calls the seats.io API to fetch charts page by page.
 So multiple API calls may be done underneath to fetch all charts.

 ### Listing charts page by page